CV for Vianney Shiel

 He has also consulted to a number of large electronic design companies on Design for Manufacturability issues, especially where the manufacture was to be done offshore.

-Over the past several years he has become quite involved in Radiation Hazard Awareness, especially to do with mobile phones and their associated equipment, has taught this course to over a thousand people involved in the industry and was involved in the update of the Australian Radiation Exposure Limit Standard, AS2772.
+Over the past several years he has become quite involved in Radiation Hazard Awareness, especially to do with mobile phones and their associated equipment, has taught this course to hundreds of people involved in the industry and was involved in the update of the Australian Radiation Exposure Limit Standard, AS2772.
 In 2001 he presented a paper at the Occupational Health and Safety Conference on "The Prudent use of Mobile Phones".

 During 1998 he was called on by the Australian Customs to be an expert witness in an Administrative Tribunal case with a printed circuit manufacturer over the Computer Bounty and printed circuit boards.
 Since then, he has been involved as an expert witness in a number of other cases involving acceptable PCB quality, adherence to a design brief and customer / supplier problems in the design of PCBs.
-More recently he has been an expert witness in cases involving poor soldering of fine pitch SMT components causing failures and also with alleged use of other peoples intellectual property in designs.
+Another large case involving alleged theft of intellectual property in the electronics design and assembly.
+This case required him to successfully prove that a person with the defendant’s education and capability could have arrived at very similar circuit designs for a particular product without relying on the intellectual property in question.
+In another case he had to prove that a company’s SMT assembly process was not capable of successfully soldering joints below a certain size.